 335,000 Banned Fans: The History of Metallica’s Costly Napster Battle

-Metallica is one of the biggest rock bands in the world, but their April 13, 2000, lawsuit against the file-sharing site Napster unwittingly became a defining moment of their career.
+Metallica are one of the biggest rock bands in the world, but their April 13, 2000, lawsuit against the file-sharing site Napster became a defining moment of their career.

 The path to the courtroom began in June 1999, when college dropout Shawn Fanning and teenage hacker Sean Parker launched a program whose moniker came from the former’s childhood nickname.
 Napster’s original aim was to create “a way for people to search for files and talk to each other,” Newsweek reported in 2000. “‘To build communities around different types of music,'” Fanning said in the article.

 However, the expansion of high-speed internet, particularly on college campuses, made the program the perfect solution for students eager to search for and download mp3s.
 Finding rare (or even common) songs became as easy as typing in a band name or a song title in a search bar.
 Soon, thousands of people were swapping music files like digital baseball cards, using Napster as the conduit.